matejkobza/jboss-book/README.md

 - JSF
 - JPA2

-How to lunch DB in netbeans:
+How to launch DB in netbeans:

 1. New connection
  - in services add new database.
 Right click on Database and than New Connection.
 Select Java DB (Network) and click next.
 On next page insert host as 'localhost' (127.0.0.1), port '1527', database: 'jboss-book', username: 'root' and password: 'toor'.